Interior analysis, stretched technique and bubbling geometries: Multi droplets, dilute droplets, and the dilute distribution regime

 where $s_{11}=s_{21}=0$.
 Hence we have

 $h_{i}^{2}$ is proportional to the total number of eigenvalues $n_{i}$ in the droplet $i$.
 The droplet is an eigenvalue cluster.

 With appropriate rescaling,

 This behaves as a potential that a probe eigenvalue labeled by $z_{i}$,$\ $ feels in the presence of other eigenvalues, in which there is a logarithmic potential.
 We have $\sum\limits_{i=1}^{n}n_{i}=N$.
 The relation between $ n_{i},h_{i}$ is $n_{i}\sim h_{i}^{2}$.
-There is also a confining potential $ |z_{i}|^{2}$, and the confining potential in the dual field theory side has been originally derived from dual field theory dynamics \cite {Berenstein:2005aa}, see also e.g. \cite{deMelloKoch:2016whh}.
+There is also a confining potential $ |z_{i}|^{2}$, and the confining potential in the dual field theory side has been originally derived from dual field theory dynamics \cite {Berenstein:2005aa}.
 The droplet configuration has multiple equivalent interpretations from the dual field theory side.
-See also \cite{deMelloKoch:2016whh}.
-The droplet configurations in the gravity side correspond to eigenvalue clusters in the field theory side.\footnote{ See also various related discussions e.g. \cite{Berenstein:2008eg}-\cite{Berenstein:2008jn} and their related aspects in diverse or different contexts.
+See also e.g. \cite {Berenstein:2007wz,deMelloKoch:2016whh}.
+The droplet configurations in the gravity side correspond to eigenvalue clusters in the field theory side. \footnote{ See also various related discussions e.g. \cite{Berenstein:2008eg}-\cite {Berenstein:2008jn} and their related aspects in diverse or different contexts.
 There are rich dynamics, phases, and strong-coupling phenomena that are inter-connected.}

-This is in the dilute distribution limit, and the extra isolated eigenvalues, away from the central droplet, are well-separated.
+This is in the dilute distribution limit, and the extra isolated eigenvalues, are well-separated.
 There can be more general regimes than the regime we consider here.
-The potential on the droplet space, e.g. (\ref{eqn}) is related to the logarithm of the wavefunction inner-product of appropriate matrix wavefunction basis of the field theory side.
+The potential on the droplet space, e.g. (\ref{eqn} ) is related to the logarithm of the wavefunction inner-product of appropriate matrix wavefunction basis of the field theory side.
 On the other hand, matrix wavefunction bases may not be unique, and there may also be other bases by changes of variables.

-We further confirm the observations in \cite{Berenstein:2005aa,Berenstein:2007wz} and their related aspects.
+We further confirm the observations in \cite {Berenstein:2005aa,Berenstein:2007wz} and their related aspects.
 Our case here is a special case of \cite{Berenstein:2005aa,Berenstein:2007wz}.